Why is UTA tobacco-free?

 Can I smoke anywhere outside?

-No, the tobacco-free policy applies to all outside property or grounds of UT Arlington and its affiliated campuses.
+No, the tobacco-free policy applies to all outside property or grounds of UTA and its affiliated campuses.
 This includes partially enclosed areas such as walkways, breezeways, and bus shelters.

 Can I smoke in my car if it’s parked on campus?

-While tobacco is prohibited inside all UT Arlington vehicles (including buses and vans), students, faculty, and staff may smoke inside their own vehicles as long as the windows and doors remain closed.
+While tobacco is prohibited inside all UTA vehicles (including buses and vans), students, faculty, and staff may smoke inside their own vehicles as long as the windows and doors remain closed.

 What happens if I violate the tobacco-free policy?